tomekkorbak/quora-question-pairs/README.md

 # quora-question-pairs

-These repo contains models by the team of @360er0 and @tomekkorbak as they participated in [Quora question pairs](https://www.kaggle.com/c/quora-question-pairs) Kaggle contest.
+This repo contains models by the team of @360er0 and @tomekkorbak as they participated in [Quora question pairs](https://www.kaggle.com/c/quora-question-pairs) Kaggle contest.

 | id | leaderboard log loss| description | team member |